dogechain-lab/dogechain-docs/docs/get-started/set-up-ibft-locally.md

 ## Step 4: Run all the clients

-Because we are attempting to run a Jury network consisting of 4 nodes all on the same machine, we need to take care to avoid port conflicts.
+Because we are attempting to run a dogechain network consisting of 4 nodes all on the same machine, we need to take care to avoid port conflicts.
 This is why we will use the following reasoning for determining the listening ports of each server of a node:

 - `10000` for the gRPC server of `node 1`, `20000` for the GRPC server of `node 2`, etc.